 Perhaps you have an interesting personal story to tell.
 What’s your background?
 What was the journey to creating your sharing economy business like?
-You can share your passions, your experiences and what drives you—as an individual, you are unique with a unique story to tell.
+You can share your passions, your experiences, and what drives you—as an individual, you are unique with a unique story to tell.
 When crafting your profile piece for the media, be honest and humble about your success and failures.
-This will create a compelling and captivating media hook, with emotional resonance to boot.
+Your brand will create a compelling and captivating media hook, with emotional resonance to boot.

 Have you won an award?
-Many platforms recognise and reward innovation and new business.
+Many platforms recognize and reward innovation and new business.
 Whether you’re a social enterprise, a marketplace, or a product innovation, make your plaudits your news too.

 Perhaps you are an opinion leader in your chosen field.
 Do you have academic credentials?
 Have you done original research?
 Do you have experience and a knowledge base that makes you an expert?
 What information can you share that expands the knowledge of others?